‘Avengers: Endgame’ Fan Theory Explains One Of The Film’s Biggest Goofs Surrounding Ant-Man

 Avengers: Endgame might be over a year and a half old, but that hasn’t stopped MCU fans from dissecting every frame.
-Loyal fans are still searching for easter eggs and are coming up with theories that have never been discussed before.
-A new fan theory has popped up on Reddit, which explains one of the movie’s biggest goofs.
+Loyal fans are still searching for easter eggs and coming up with theories that have never been discussed before.
+A new fan theory has popped up on Reddit that explains one of the movie’s biggest goofs.

-With a three hour and two-minute runtime, there were bound to be some errors in the Russo brothers-directed flick.
-Possibly the biggest error was the appearance of two Ant-Man’s during the film’s epic final battle.
+With a three-hour-and-two-minute runtime, there were bound to be some errors in the Russo brothers-directed flick.
+Possibly the biggest error was the appearance of two Ant-Mans during the film’s epic final battle.
 When Scott Lang shrunk back into his tiny form alongside Hope van Dyne, the two flew to the van that contained the smaller quantum tunnel.
 While Scott attempted to hotwire the van, the battle continued as Hawkeye passed off the Infinity Gauntlet to Black Panther.
 While T’Challa is fighting off some of Thanos’s army, a giant Ant-Man can be seen in the background fighting off villains himself.

-This was either a major editing mistake or a subtle hint at two Ant-Man’s which will be revealed later in Phase 4.
+This was either a major editing mistake or a subtle hint at two Ant-Mans, who will be revealed later in Phase 4.
 It’s more than likely the former, but Redditor u/hockeytalkie is explaining how this could be explained in future films if the powers-that-be at Marvel Studios want to address the gaffe rather than ignore it.

-The theory suggests that two Ant-Man’s are fighting in the final battle, and one of them is Luis, played by Michael Pena.
+The theory suggests that two Ant-Mans are fighting in the final battle, and one of them is Luis, played by Michael Pena.

 “Luis has professed a desire to get a suit of his own in the past, and we know there are multiple Ant-Man suits out there to be had,” the theory says.